Battle of Lepanto: Consequences

-Pius V died on 1 May 1572.
-The diverging interests of the League members began to show, and the alliance began to unravel.
-In 1573, the Holy League fleet failed to sail altogether; instead, John of Austria attacked and took Tunis, only for it to be retaken by the Ottomans in 1574.
-Venice, fearing the loss of its Dalmatian possessions and a possible invasion of Friuli, and eager to cut its losses and resume the trade with the Ottoman Empire, initiated unilateral negotiations with the Porte.

-The Holy League was disbanded with the peace treaty of 7 March 1573, which concluded the War of Cyprus.
-Venice was forced to accept loser's terms in spite of the victory at Lepanto.
-Cyprus was formally ceded to the Ottoman Empire, and Venice agreed to pay an indemnity of 300,000 ducats.
-In addition, the border between the two powers in Dalmatia was modified by the Turkish occupation of small but important parts of the hinterland that included the most fertile agricultural areas near the cities, with adverse effects on the economy of the Venetian cities in the region.
-Peace would hold between the two states until the Cretan War of 1645.

 In 1574, the Ottomans retook the strategic city of Tunis from the Spanish-supported Hafsid dynasty, which had been re-installed after John of Austria's forces reconquered the city from the Ottomans the year before.
 Thanks to the long-standing Franco-Ottoman alliance, the Ottomans were able to resume naval activity in the western Mediterranean.
 In 1576, the Ottomans assisted in Abdul Malik's capture of Fez – this reinforced the Ottoman indirect conquests in Morocco that had begun under Suleiman the Magnificent.
 The establishment of Ottoman suzerainty over the area placed the entire southern coast of the Mediterranean from the Straits of Gibraltar to Greece under Ottoman authority, with the exceptions of the Spanish-controlled trading city of Oran and strategic settlements such as Melilla and Ceuta.
+However, the loss of many experienced crews in Lepanto, including specialists difficult to replace, would make maritime ventures increasingly difficult and distated in the Ottoman court after 1580.

-But after 1580, the Ottoman Empire could no longer compete with the advances of European navies, especially following the development of the galleon and the posterior line of battle tactics.
-This would be first demonstrated in the battle of Cape Gelidonya in 1616, regarded as a "little Lepanto", where six Spanish galleons under Francisco de Ribera defeated 55 Ottoman galleys.
+A new factor emerged by the 1600s with the further development of western galleon tactics, after which the Ottoman Empire could no longer compete with the advance of European navies.
+Galleons were first deployed to destroy the Tunisian fleet in the raid on La Goulette of 1609, hailed back then as the biggest blow dealt to the Ottoman corsairs since Lepanto.
+It would be further demonstrated in the battle of Cape Gelidonya in 1616, also regarded as a "little Lepanto", where only six Spanish sailing ships under Francisco de Ribera defeated 55 Ottoman galleys near the Turkish coast.
+However, with Spain and the Ottoman Empire having turned their attention away from each other due to various conflicts, mainstream battles in the Mediterranean became largely confined to the following Ottoman–Venetian wars, which would restart again in 1645 and end in 1715.
+Barbary corsairs would also continue living off the Barbary slave trade in low scale raids against western coasts until being uprooted in the 19th century.